Mariana Islands: Spanish exploration and control

 And the captain-general wished to approach the largest of these three islands to replenish his provisions.
 But it was not possible, for the people of those islands entered the ships and robbed us so that we could not protect ourselves from them.
 And when we wished to strike and take in the sails so as to land, they stole very quickly the small boat called a skiff which was fastened to the poop of the captain's ship.
 At which he, being very angry, went ashore with forty armed men.
 And burning some forty or fifty houses with several boats and killing seven men of the said island, they recovered their skiff.

-Pigafetta also described the boats the inhabitants used, the sail shaped like a "lateen sail" (actually the crab claw sail), hence the name Islas de las Velas Latinas (Islands of the Lateen Sails), the name used first as Magellan claimed them for the Spanish crown.
+Pigafetta also described the boats the inhabitants used, including the sail shaped like a "lateen sail" (actually the crab claw sail), hence the name Islas de las Velas Latinas (Islands of the Lateen Sails), the name used as Magellan claimed them for the Spanish crown.
 San Lazarus archipelago, Jardines ('gardens') and Prazeres are among the names applied to them by later navigators.

 In 1667, Spain formally claimed them, established a regular colony there and in 1668 gave the islands the official title of Las Marianas, in honor of Spanish Queen Mariana of Austria, widow of King Philip IV of Spain and Queen Regent of the Spanish Empire ruling during the minority of her son King Charles II.
 They then had a population of more than 50,000 inhabitants.
 With the arrival of passengers and settlers aboard the Manila Galleons from the Americas, new diseases were introduced in the islands, which caused many deaths in the native Chamorro population.
 The native population, who referred to themselves as Taotao Tano (people of the land) but were known to the early Spanish colonists as Chamurres or HachaMori, eventually died out as a distinct people, though their descendants intermarried.
 At the Spanish occupation in 1668, the Chamorros were estimated at 50,000, but a century later only 1,800 natives remained, as the majority of the population was of mixed Spanish-Chamorro blood or mestizo.
 They were characteristic Micronesians, with a considerable civilization.
-In the island of Tinian are some remarkable remains attributed to them, consisting of two rows of massive square stone columns, about 5 ft 4 in broad and 14 ft high, with heavy-round capitals called latte stones.
+On the island of Tinian are some remains attributed to them, consisting of two rows of massive square stone columns, about 5 ft 4 in broad and 14 ft high, with heavy, round capitals called latte stones.
 According to early Spanish accounts cinerary urns were found embedded in the capitals.

-When Spanish settlement started on 14 June 1668, they were subordinate to the Mexican colony (soon viceroyalty) of New Spain, until 1817, when they became subordinated to the Philippines, like the bulk of the Spanish East Indies.
+When Spanish settlement started on 14 June 1668, they were subordinate to the Mexican colony (soon viceroyalty) of New Spain, until 1817, when they became subordinated to the Philippines, as part of the Spanish East Indies.